Study Abroad in Grenoble, French Alps: Academics

 Eligible students must have a minimum of one year of college level French.

-Courses are taught at the Centre Universitaire d’Études Françaises (CUEF) at the University of Grenoble School of Language and Letters.
+Courses are taught at the Centre Universitaire d’Études Françaises (CUEF) at the Université Grenoble Alpes.
 All students take a French language course available at Intermediate, Advanced and Superior levels.
 Your level of French is determined by a placement test taken after arrival in Grenoble.
 Then choose from electives taught in French or English.

-Most electives taught in French carry 2 recommended credits, meet for approximately 21 hours per semester and require a research paper which is equivalent to 10 academic hours of class.
-Electives taught in English carry a recommended 3 credits, meet for approximately 28 hours per semester and require a research paper which is equivalent to 10 academic hours of class.
+Most electives taught in French carry 1.5 recommended semester credits.
+Electives taught in English carry a recommended 3 semester credits.
 English electives require a minimum of 10 students to run.

 AIFS encourages you to take electives taught in French in order to maximize your learning experience in France and to get the most out of the academic program.
 The French Vocabulary Enrichment courses are particularly recommended and the Written and Oral Expression course for advanced level students.

-The minimum course load is 12 credits and the maximum course load is 16 credits.
-Students who place into the superior level 401 and who have completed at least three years of college French take a minimum of 2 French Language and Culture program electives taught in French at the CUEF and have the option of taking one class studying alongside French students at the University of Grenoble Alpes depending on class schedule and availability.
+The minimum course load is 12 credits and the maximum course load is 18 credits.
+Students who place into the Superior level 401 and who have completed at least three years of college French take a minimum of two French Language and Culture program electives taught in French at the CUEF and have the option of taking one class studying alongside French students at the Université Grenoble Alpes depending on class schedule and availability.